coderefinery/mma/_episodes/06-fortran-c.md

 ## Example

-Imagine you are on a desert island and wish to compute pi.
+Imagine you are on a desert island and wish to compute $\pi$.
 You have a computer with you with compilers installed but no math libraries and no Wikipedia.

 **SPOILER BELOW**